Mekurushi/Archipelago_Pokepark/worlds/pokepark/docs/en_PokePark.md

 - Drifblim always spawns
 - Removed Intro and Ending files
 - Increased Berry Reward from Bottle Recycling
+- Skygarden Travel is possible with Piplup.
+The Balloon indicates whether the requirements for reaching the skygarden is fulfilled.
+It's also possible to leave Skygarden with Piplup again

 ## Feature Roadmap